jbubriski/ramblings-1/_posts/2017-03-05-setting-up-blog-with-jekyll.md

 gem "github-pages", group: :jekyll_plugins
 ```

-Then update bundle and run the server
+Then update bundle and run the server`:

 ```bash
 # Rebuild snapshot